The good news! Recently, we found a new Australian innovation, Oysterlean.

 Paper can be produced into packaging that has excellent strength to weight characteristics.
 But it has a reduced barrier to light, which can affect the contents of food.
 Paper is low weight, therefore low cost in transport emissions.
 However, it is moisture sensitive and loses strength with increasing humidity.
 Most food product paper packaging is composite with plastic linings.
 This proves difficult and expensive in the separation process when the product is disposed.
 It leads to the whole product ending up in landfill, non-biodegradable and wasted.
 There is also the tree to think about that it came from.
 How sustainable is the source?

-But, we will always remain open to researching new and improved packaging solutions that enter the market.
+We will always remain open to researching new and improved packaging solutions that enter the market.
 It is the responsibility of all of us to do the right thing.
 Reduce, Reuse and Recycle.
 When we do this collectively, significant change can happen.